 Picture this: you’ve just found the most perfect recipe for homemade pumpkin pie.
-You’ve cleared you schedule, cleaned your kitchen, purchased the ingredients…and now all there is left to do is bake.
+You’ve cleared your schedule, cleaned your kitchen, purchased the ingredients, including pumpkin puree…and now all there is left to do is bake.

 You begin adding ingredients to the mixing bowl with precision and care until you come to the pinnacle moment that gives your pie its very essence: the can of pumpkin puree.
 (Of course, if you take the time to process your own pumpkin every time you bake a pie, my hat is off to you.
 Sometimes we only have time for a two hour project, so a can of the sweet orange stuff will have to do!)